 * EP 9274 operates with a new Business Class carriage.

 To view the full ETS schedule and seating plan for any of these services, just click on a train number:

 All services operate daily.

-EP numbered trains are ETS Platinum services, with fewer stops, but a more expensive price.
+EP numbered trains are ETS Platinum services, with fewer stops, but a more expensive ticket price.

-EG numbered trains are ETS Gold services with more frequent stoops, so they are the cheaper of the two options.
+EG numbered trains are ETS Gold services with more frequent stops, so they are the cheaper of the two options.

 If you want to travel on any of these services you will have to reserve a seat and you should always book your tickets in advance for any ETS service in Malaysia, as tickets can sell out weeks in advance.